bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/03-style-and-css-loaders.md

 ???

 `css-loader` also lets `url('image.png')` be required.
 This lets webpack handle images and other files to include them in the build and transform them like any other module built with webpack.

+TK Slide after digging into what css-loader output can look like